 1 cup cornstarch

-4 tablespoons water chestnut powder (or can substitute glutinous rice flour)
+4 tablespoons water chestnut flour (or glutinous rice flour)

 1/2 teaspoon baking powder